NES Announces New Virtual Training Option

 Virtual training utilizes advanced high definition (HD) video conferencing technology to allow students to participate remotely in live, instructor-led classes.
 All that participants need is a computer with a reliable internet connection—though having a microphone and a webcam is strongly recommended to allow for effective two-way communication with the instructor (many desktop computers and most laptops come equipped with microphone and webcam capabilities).

 NES has a 30-year history of providing quality training programs led by seasoned, knowledgeable instructors to environmental health and safety employees and law enforcement personnel throughout California, across the U.S., and internationally.
 Virtual training will enhance our training offerings by providing a flexible, expanded learning option for participants wherever they may be.
-And as with all NES courses, if you are an REHS, with virtual training you will still qualify for 1:1 CEUs to course hours credit!
+And as with all NES courses, if you are an REHS, with virtual training you will still qualify for 1:1 course hours to contact hours credit!

 How Virtual Training Works